VladyslavKharchenko/harmofy-music/README.md

 # harmofy-music
-Create an ideal playlist for the party so every single guest will be satisfied
+Create an ideal playlist for the party so every single guest will be satisfied.
+Work in progress.